bcoe/c8/README.md

 features and minimal user-land modules:

 * no parsing of JavaScript code.
-* no mucking with Node's runtime environment.
+* no mucking with Node.js' runtime environment.